happy-codes/happy-fake-file-server/README.md

 https://fake-file-server.harryyu.me/download?size=10&speed=1
 ```

+I use `node stream` to implement this tool, it is pretty easy, simple, and efficient, and you can read [the code](./src/index.ts) if you are interested.

 ## About Happy Codes

 Simple and useful codes can make people feel happy.
 But now, so many libraries or tools have a lot of codes or documents which make it complex and complicated.